-In Budget 2014, the Government of Canada approved funding to JCCBI for the next five (5) years.
+In Budget 2014, the Government of Canada approved funding to JCCBI for the next five (5) years, or from 2014-2015 to 2018-2019.
 JCCBI prioritizes work always bearing in mind, first, the safety of users and, second, the implementation of risk mitigation measures.

 For the projects relating to the Bonaventure Expressway sector contaminated groundwater, JCCBI has received funding from Budget 2014 for the next five (5) years.
-JCCBI has also received funding from the Federal Contaminated Sites Action Plan (FCSAP), which was renewed in 2011 for a four-year period.
-This program was not structured to accommodate the needs of long-term projects, as the FCSAP only allows projects of a maximum duration of four (4) years.
+JCCBI has also received funding from the Federal Contaminated Sites Action Plan (FCSAP), which was renewed in 2011 for a four-year period with the FCSAP2.
+A presentation to the Treasury Board Secretariat for Phase 3 of the FCSAP is scheduled for the fourth quarter of the 2015-2016 fiscal year.
+The FCSAP, including the FCSAP3, only allows projects that last a maximum of four (4) years, or until 2019-2020.
 This poses a real challenge, as the projects concerning the contaminated groundwater require a long-term action plan.
-Despite the funding received for years 2014-2015 to 2018-2019, the need for long-term funding over a fifteen-year period is therefore imperative.
-This period corresponds to the scheduled operating term of the design-build-finance-maintain-operate contract for the West Sector.
+Despite the funding received for years 2014-2015 to 2018-2019, and the FCSAP funding, the need for long-term funding over a fifteen-year period, starting in 2016-2017, is therefore imperative.

-3.2.3.
+2.3.3.
 Human Resources Management

-Given the size and rapid growth of its major maintenance program budget, JCCBI added positions within certain departments in order to provide an increased capacity to achieve its strategic outcome.
-Furthermore, JCCBI has revised its business model in order to implement project-based management.
+Given the size and rapid growth of its major maintenance program budget, JCCBI added positions (permanent and temporary positions) within the Corporation's different departments in order to provide increased capacity to carry out its different mandates and projects according to a project-based management model.

-In order to overcome the expertise vulnerabilities caused by an actual or announced departure of a key resource of the organization, JCCBI has developed learning activities and performance support to capture and document the expertise.
+In order to overcome the expertise vulnerabilities caused by an actual or announced departure of a key resource of the organization, JCCBI has developed learning activities and performance support to capture and document expertise.

-JCCBI must also be sure to keep its employees' and managers' successors and continuous development plans up to date.
+JCCBI is keeping its plans up to date for its employees' and managers' successors and for continuous development.

-3.2.4.
+2.3.4.
 Information Technologies

 In order to generate timely and reliable financial and management information, JCCBI's operations must be supported by tools which are effective and tailored to meet its realities.
 For these reasons, the implementation of an Enterprise Resource Planning (ERP) system is underway.
 The Finances and Procurement functions have been operational since July 2014.
-The geomatics system has been operational since the fall of 2014.
 JCCBI is currently in the process of completing the implementation of the integrated management information module for the main functions of project-based management.